ycpcs/cs320-spring2018/labs/lab04.md

 The schemas of the database tables are described in the notes for [Lecture 9](../lectures/lecture09.html).

+**NOTE:** You must work individually on this lab.
+It is imperative that everyone on your team be able to construct SQL queries, to establish a connection between a Java program and a SQL database, and to write SQL queries embedded in Java code.
+This **WILL** come up on the exam.

 Task
 ====

 Compose and execute SQL queries that retrieve the following information.
 For the later queries, you will have to do some research at **[w3schools](http://www.w3schools.com/sql/default.asp)** in order to learn the proper SQL commands to complete the query.
+This is intended as an exercise to familiarize you with the w3schools website, as well as reinforce researching for new information on your own.

 Each query should be terminated with a semicolon (**;**).
 For example, here is session showing a query to select all of the tuples in the **authors** table (user input in **bold**):